hampoelz/Digi4School2Pdf/README.md

 # 📥 Digi4School2Pdf
-➡ Downloading eBooks from Digi4School as PDF has never been easier
+➡ Downloading eBooks from Digi4School as PDF has never been easier ([❗ Read Disclaimer ❗](https://github.com/hampoelz/Digi4School2Pdf#Disclaimer))

 ## Requirements
 - A Windows computer (32 or 64 bit)